dashcommunity/proposal-dash-community/proposal.md

 > "Having lots of people involved with Dash is what makes it successful!" - Evan Duffield

-The primary motivation for this project is to increase the value of dash.
+The primary motivation for this project is to increase the value of Dash.
 As Evan's sentiment above suggests, I believe this is best achieved through sustainable community growth.
 For growth to be sustainable, two things are required:

 * increase community contribution
 * decrease project centralization

 The two go hand in hand; Dash becomes more decentralized as independent community members contribute to it.
 This is obvious to some, but it bears repeating and expounding upon.
 I have begun to make the case more explicit in this [blog post about decentralization](https://github.com/dashcommunity/blog/blob/master/shift_to_decentralization.md).

 Many people are eager to contribute to Dash, but many are not sure where or how to begin.
-Or, they know where and how to contribute, but they cannot financially justify altruistically contributing to the project.
+Or, they know where and how, but they cannot financially justify altruistically contributing to the project.
 To increase community contribution, two things are required:

 * lower the barrier to entry
 * raise the incentive to enter